Code-Institute-Submissions/mackey123-vintage_vinyl_v1_MarResub/README.md

  - Have clear Registration and Log In pages.

  - To be able to view through the vinyl genres avaialble.

-   Have the ability to add their own reviews and keep a record of them through the superuser.
+  - Have the ability to add their own products and keep a record of them through the superuser.

-- To be able to edit and delete procust via the admin page .
+- To be able to edit and delete prducts via the admin page and with having a normal account.

 - for the vinyl information to be clear and concise.